Master of Teaching (Secondary) - CL05

 |Core Units||15||Major Units||None|

 Course structureYou are required to complete 15 core units.
-Students in this course have two teaching areas:
+Your studies will provide you with two teaching areas:

 - Minor Teaching Area - Year 7-10 only

 Students undertaking an Initial Teacher Education (ITE) course are expected to undertake and meet the benchmark in the personal Literacy and Numeracy Test for Initial Teacher Education (LANTITE).
 These two tests (one literacy and one numeracy) are part of the accreditation requirements of this course and there is an expectation that students enrolled in an ITE course will be undertaking the tests and successfully meet the benchmarks prior to graduation.
 You can find further information about the LANTITE including how to register at the ACER website.

 Term 2 commencementPlease note that if you are commencing your studies in Term 2 (July), the units that you are required to complete will be scheduled over two years of full-time study (or part-time equivalent).
 Check out the Course Planner for more information.

 |Major Teaching Area (Year 11-12)||Corresponding Year 7-10 Teaching Area*|